-End tie: A structural member other than the end truck which connects the ends fo the girders to maintain the squareness of the bridge.
+End tie: A structural member other than the end truck, which connects the ends of the girders to maintain the sureness of the bridge.

 End truck: The unit consisting of the truck frame, wheels, bearings, axles, etc., which supports the bridge girders.

 Fail-safe: A provision designed to automatically stop or safely control any motion in which a malfunction occurs.